-The year of the foldable smartphone has arrived.
-Now that smartphones are more or less ubiquitous worldwide, and industry observers have spent the last few years complaining about how boring and mainstream the current designs have become, tech companies are once again mixing it up with fresh innovations that diverge from the Great Glass Slab.
+Foldable smartphones have arrived on the scene — and to much excitement.
+Now that smartphones are more or less ubiquitous worldwide, and industry observers have spent the last few years lamenting the boring and mainstream evolution of current single-screen handsets, phone manufacturers are mixing it up with fresh innovations that diverge from the Great Glass Slab.

-As it stands, there are few foldable phones on the market, and Digital Trends reviewers have deemed them largely not worth purchasing in their present form and at such high prices.
-Although the first foray into the foldable arena has been somewhat hit-and-miss and has resulted in some flawed or overly expensive products, it’s early days and companies like Samsung, Motorola, Huawei, and others are leading the charge for a creative overhaul of the smartphone genre.
+As it stands, there are a few foldable phones on the market, and most are only available at very high prices.
+Although the first foray into the foldable arena has been somewhat hit-and-miss, resulting in some flawed or overly expensive products, it’s early days, and companies like Samsung, Motorola, Huawei, and others are leading the charge for a creative overhaul of the smartphone genre.
 Look forward to a future of thinner bodies, better battery life, and apps designed to take multiple screens into account.
-Here are the foldable phones available so far, and what we may look forward to in the foreseeable future.
+Here are the foldable phones available so far, and what we may look forward to in the future.

 Samsung Galaxy Fold

-The Samsung Galaxy Fold, despite a series of mishaps related to its initial launch, is still one of the earliest and high-end foldable models to hit the market.
-With the final September 2019 release, the phone now offers speedy performance, multitasking features, a 7.3-inch screen for reading and watching videos, and respectable battery life.
-The phone has two screens; the first is a small, 4.6-inch Super AMOLED screen with a 1,680 × 720-pixel resolution, surrounded by thick bezels.
-When the Fold is opened like a book, it reveals a 7.3-inch Dynamic AMOLED screen with a 2,152 × 1,536-pixel resolution.
+The Samsung Galaxy Fold, despite a series of mishaps related to its initial launch, was one of the earliest and high-end foldable models to hit the market.
+With a final September 2019 release, the phone offers speedy performance, multitasking features, a 7.3-inch screen for reading and watching videos, and respectable battery life.
+The phone has two screens: The first is a small, 4.6-inch Super AMOLED screen with a 1680 × 720-pixel resolution, surrounded by a thick bezel.
+When the Fold is opened like a book, it reveals a 7.3-inch Dynamic AMOLED screen with a 2152 × 1536-pixel resolution.
 Its Infinity Flex display is made from bonded layers of polymer, as opposed to glass.

 Huawei Mate X